TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **1. Our Affiliates**

-We may also share the information described in this policy, like postal and email address, customer preferences, and purchase history within our corporate family so that our affiliates may market to you.
-Our affiliates include Beauty Avenues, Inc., C.O.
-Bigelow, Henri Bendel, the La Senza family of brands (including La Senza Girl, La Senza Express, and La Senza Spirit), MAST Industries, Inc., Slatkin &.
-Co., the Victoria's Secret family of brands (including Victoria's Secret Beauty, Victoria's Secret Pink, and Victoria's Secret Sport) and White Barn Candle.
+We may also share the information described in this policy, like postal and email address, customer preferences, and purchase history within our corporate family so that our affiliates or affiliated brands may market to you.
+They include, among others, such names as Victoria's Secret (including Victoria's Secret PINK), Henri Bendel, La Senza and White Barn.

  **2. Contractors**

 We use third-party "back-office" contractors to help handle parts of our business because of their expertise, resources, or scale.
-They help us do things like fulfill orders, process payments, monitor and analyze site activity, maintain databases, administer and monitor emails, administer and send mobile messages, and provide consulting services.
+They help us do things like fulfill orders, process payments, monitor and analyze site activity, maintain databases, administer and monitor emails, administer and send mobile messages, serve ads on this and other Web sites as described above, and provide consulting services.

-Contractors may also assist us in hosting microsites, our mobile web sites and BBW pages on social media sites where you may provide personal information about you and others you know. and where they may observe information about you in the same way as described above (see What Personal Information Is Collected At Our Web Site or Online Channel Where this Policy is Displayed or Linked, and How Is It Used?).
+Contractors may also assist us in hosting microsites, our mobile web sites and BBW social media pages where you may provide personal information about you and others you know. and where they may observe information about you in the same way as described above (see What Personal Information Is Collected At Our Web Site or Online Channel Where this Policy is Displayed or Linked, and How Is It Used?).

  **3. Other Marketers**